dimitris-damianos/ntua-slp/README.md

 #### 4) Assignment

 For more information about each project, please read the README.txt files of each subfolder.
-For Lab1-3, the subfolder PreLab contains the preparation of each lab.
+For Lab3, the subfolder PreLab contains the preparation of this lab.